Greenstand/Greenstand-Overview/README.md

-# Welcome to GreenStand's Tree Tracker project
+# Welcome to Greenstand's Tree Tracker project

 We are here to make the world a cooler, richer and greener place.